vladiantio/resources/README.md

 - **[Kimi](https://kimi.ai/)**: Kimi is a new-quality productivity tool for students and professionals.
 It helps you interpret academic papers, write code and debug, plan strategies, create novels, and translate in multiple languages.
 When you have questions, just ask Kimi, and it will solve all your problems with just one click.
 - **[Mistral LeChat](https://chat.mistral.ai/chat)**: Chat with Mistral AI's most advanced language models.
 - **[Mercury Coder](https://chat.inceptionlabs.ai/)**: The first commercial-grade diffusion LLM.
+- **[Google AI Studio](https://ai.dev/)**: The fastest way to start building with Gemini, our next generation family of multimodal generative AI models.

 ### Database